Yuhan-Wang-yw/Mystery-Art-Object-Recognizer/README.md

 <img width="750" alt="2 Model on Original Dataset, Accuracy Bar Plot" src="https://github.com/Yuhan-Wang-yw/Mystery-Art-Object-Recognizer/assets/102437257/c5a7cf95-0334-480c-9420-d1fdcceb4d21" >
 <img width="750" alt="2 Model on Original Dataset, Confusion Matrix" src="https://github.com/Yuhan-Wang-yw/Mystery-Art-Object-Recognizer/assets/102437257/e9cbab5d-68db-489e-949e-71ab9cb7ef2a">

 Then coming to different categorizations, it definitely helps to improve the model's performance.
-I think it will be more interesting to dig deeper into the model and find out what features of the images lead to its prediction at this moment.
+Deleting Roman yields an 80% accuracy for Greek; and building a balanced dataset yields a 67% overall accuracy rate.I think it will be more interesting to dig deeper into the model and find out what features of the images lead to its prediction at this moment.

 Results of Tensorflow model on 3 different categorizations:
 <img width="750" alt="Tensorflow Model on 3 categorizations" src="https://github.com/Yuhan-Wang-yw/Mystery-Art-Object-Recognizer/assets/102437257/ec07a264-99f6-4b1f-8549-6c64d32dbb22">